moshiuramit/moshiuramit/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on gsap, nextJS, React, Laravel, Wordpress etc.
 - 🌱 I’m currently learning Next.js, JavaScript, and Rest API implementation.
+- 💬 We each hold a unique gift a talent or passion that deserve to be nurture and shared with the world but truly to find our worth we must first believe in ourselves.
 <!--
 **moshiuramit/moshiuramit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.